briansteffens/cold/README.md

 web console and for subscribing cluster workers to this server.
 If you want to work off of a fork or particular branch, customize the `git_source` and `git_branch` fields.

-*Note: this will bring up a cluster server that uses HTTP.
-Don't use a password from another service as your token as it's not secure.*

 ### Workers